NextPr0gram/UrbanThreads-Team-project-7/README.md

 - Enter `npm run dev`
 - Enter `php artisan serve` and it will return a link, press Ctrl + Click on the link to open the website and voilà!

+### Database
+- Enter `php artisan migrate`, this creates the databse and tables.
+- Enter `php artisan db:seed --class=DatabaseSeeder` this fills the tables with records

 ## Author

 - Anaf Ibn Karim - [@NextPr0gram](https://www.github.com/NextPr0gram)